 Customers with disabilities

-Library Services is committed to providing a range of accessible facilities and services, some of which are specifically designed for disabled users and those with specific learning differences such as dyslexia.
+Library Services is committed to providing a range of accessible facilities and services, some of which are specifically designed for disabled users and those with specific learning difficulties such as dyslexia.

 We work closely with colleagues in the University's Disabilities and Dyslexia Service, who advise us of adjustments required by students using an Internal Needs Assessment Report (INAR).